-Based on the desktop review and preliminary site investigation, the area south of the rail corridor is considered poor quality habitat for most species of wildlife due to the large amount of previously disturbed area present within the site, the previous land uses of the property (industrial), as well as the limited landscape connectivity due to the high traffic roads surrounding the site.
+Based on the desktop review and site investigations, the area south of the rail corridor is considered poor quality habitat for most species of wildlife due to the large amount of previously disturbed area present within the site, the previous land uses of the property (industrial), as well as the limited landscape connectivity due to the high traffic roads surrounding the site.
 Due to the poor quality habitat in this area, the risk for impacts from the proposed development is very low.

-The property known north of the rail corridor provides slightly higher habitat quality due to the presence of vegetation, however the area is still considered poor habitat due to the proximity to both the rail corridor and the highway, the limited habitat connectivity caused by the high traffic roads and minimal tree cover.
+The property north of the rail corridor provides slightly higher habitat quality due to the presence of vegetation, however the area is still considered poor quality habitat due to the limited habitat connectivity and minimal tree cover.

-Although some wildlife species may utilize habitats found within the Project Location, the habitat is commonly found within areas adjacent to the study area and as a result, the loss of poor quality habitat is unlikely to result in significant impacts to these species as they will likely move to other habitats.
-Additionally, no significant impacts to the NHS located north of the rail corridor are expected.
+Although some wildlife species may utilize habitats found within the Project Location, the habitat is commonly found within areas adjacent to the Study Area and as a result, the loss of poor quality habitat is unlikely to result in significant impacts to these species as they will likely move to other habitats.
+Additionally, no significant impacts from the clearing of the NHS system east of Park Lawn Road are expected.